ARCTraining/hpc2-software/book/course/theory.md

 ### What is Software ?

-* Software is the name given to executable computer programmes.
+* Software is the name given to executable computer programs.
 * Software can include one or more executable, library, configuration, data, asset  files.
 * Software can be run by the user or automatically by the Operating System.
 * Multiple pieces of software can be packaged together such as the Anaconda installer or Microsoft Office.